The history of essential oils is an interesting one... and it goes way back in time.

 Interestingly, a number of notable historical figures are also known to have had a fondness for essential oils.

 Queen Hatshepsut, Alexander the Great, and Napolean all sought to obtain and use essential oils.

 Essential oils were also used by early American colonists.

 For many years there appeared to be little interest in essential oils.
 But things of value have a way of coming back.
 And for this reason the history of essential oils continues.

 Essential oils marks their modern comeback in France in the early 1900s through the early discoveries of Dr. Rene-Maurice Gattefosse.

 Shortly thereafter, essential oils began to be used during World War I. And another French doctor, Jean Valnet, used essential oils on the battlefield in World War II.

 In the middle 1980s research began that led to the recovery of essential oils in the United States.

-Today, the role that essential oils may play in combating present-day diseases is being studied at a growing rate.
+Today, the role that essential oils may play in supporting wellness is being studied at a growing rate.

-This trend in the recent history of essential oils shows that those things that are of value are sure to attract attention, even after being ignored for a long time.
+This trend confirms that those things of value are sure to attract attention... even after being ignored for a long time.
 It's true for gold, and it's true for essential oils.